Bipartisan group of senators to brief Biden on infrastructure ‘framework’ after potential breakthrough in talks

 Other tasks that remain for the bipartisan group of Senate negotiators include briefing their leadership and their respective caucuses.
 But, Collins said, “I’m optimistic that we’ve had a breakthrough.”

 White House officials huddled with Democratic leaders immediately after the negotiations concluded Wednesday night on Capitol Hill, a sign they were already plotting next steps.
+Senate Majority Leader Charles E. Schumer (D-N.Y.) said “we support the concepts that we heard about” but deferred further comment until the agreement was officially announced.

-It is less clear whether GOP leaders will sign off on the package, though White House officials have long felt it would be politically treacherous for Republican leaders to try and oppose a bipartisan infrastructure package that would improve highways, roads and bridges across the United States while creating large numbers of jobs.
+It is less clear whether GOP leaders will sign off on the package, though White House officials have long felt it would be politically treacherous for Republican leaders to try to oppose a bipartisan infrastructure package that would improve highways, roads and bridges across the United States while creating large numbers of jobs.

 The 10 senators — Collins, Bill Cassidy (R-La.), Joe Manchin III (D-W.Va.), Lisa Murkowski (R-Alaska), Rob Portman (R-Ohio), Mitt Romney (R-Utah), Jeanne Shaheen (D-N.H.), Kyrsten Sinema (D-Ariz.), Jon Tester (D-Mont.), and Mark R. Warner (D-Va.) — have met numerous times with the administration’s negotiators this week.
-Steve Ricchetti, counselor to the president; legislative affairs director Louisa Terrell and National Economic Council director Brian Deese have been representing the administration in talks.
+Steve Ricchetti, counselor to the president; Louisa Terrell, legislative affairs director; and National Economic Council Director Brian Deese have been representing the administration in talks.

 Asked about the ongoing negotiations at the White House earlier Wednesday, Biden said: “I’ll tell you that when I get the final numbers tonight.”

-Though the agreement could amount to one of the most significant investments in infrastructure in recent years, the tentative bipartisan deal still falls far short of Biden’s initial, $2.2 trillion vision that he outlined in the so-called American Jobs Plan earlier this year.
+Though the agreement could amount to one of the most significant investments in infrastructure in recent years, the tentative bipartisan deal still falls far short of Biden’s initial $2.2 trillion vision that he outlined in what he called the American Jobs Plan earlier this year.
 In that plan, Biden proposed paying for new spending by raising the corporate tax rate from 21 percent to 28 percent.
-The White House has also released a separate, $1.8 trillion package meant to invest in “human infrastructure” such as education and paid leave.
+The White House has also released a separate $1.8 trillion package meant to invest in “human infrastructure” such as education and paid leave.

-Many Republicans objected to the idea of raising the corporate tax rate, however, and White House officials have looked for other alternatives that would help them offset the new costs.
+Many Republicans objected to the idea of raising the corporate tax rate, however, and White House officials have looked for alternatives that would help them offset the new costs.

-Democratic leaders have long said Biden’s expansive infrastructure agenda could pass through multiple tracks, meaning one bipartisan package that spends money on traditional public-works projects and another one that funds Democratic priorities that could pass using a special budgetary process that short-circuits a filibuster in the Senate.
+Democratic leaders have long said Biden’s expansive infrastructure agenda could pass through multiple tracks, meaning one bipartisan package that spends money on traditional public-works projects and another one that funds Democratic priorities that could pass using a special budgetary process that circumvents a filibuster in the Senate.

-To that end, House Speaker Nancy Pelosi (D-Calif.) and Senate Majority Leader Charles E. Schumer (D-N.Y.) met with administration officials on Capitol Hill Wednesday night to begin mapping out both legislative strategies for the president’s infrastructure plan.
+To that end, House Speaker Nancy Pelosi (D-Calif.) and Schumer met with administration officials Wednesday night on Capitol Hill to begin mapping out both legislative strategies for the president’s infrastructure plan.

 Behind the scenes, Senate negotiators and administration officials tussled primarily over how to pay for the package.
 Unraveling the 2017 GOP tax law, which dramatically lowered the tax rate for corporations, was a nonstarter for Republicans.
-The bipartisan group initially proposed indexing the gas tax to inflation to raise additional revenue, but the White House said doing so was off-limits to them.
+The bipartisan group initially proposed indexing the gas tax to inflation to raise additional revenue, but the White House said doing so was off-limits.

 Details were not clear Wednesday night on how exactly the group plans to pay for its package.
-More information was expected Thursday after the senators brief Biden at the White House.
+More information was expected Thursday after the senators finished briefing Biden at the White House.

 Manchin said the broad contours of the spending levels in the package had not changed.